simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 the execution and get a backtrace with a debugger.

-It is also possible to set the breakpoint from inside the debugger, by writing in global variable simgrid::simix::breakpoint.
+It is also possible to set the breakpoint from inside the debugger, by writing in global variable simgrid::kernel::cfg_breakpoint.
 For example, with gdb:

 .. code-block:: none

-   set variable simgrid::simix::breakpoint = 3.1416
+   set variable simgrid::kernel::cfg_breakpoint = 3.1416

 .. _cfg=debug/verbose-exit: